'New dawn' for UK, 'Death of Democracy': British media welcomes new PM Sunak with both bouquets and brickbats | Politics

 - United Kingdom

-The UK media on Tuesday welcomed Indian-origin Rishi Sunak with both bouquets and brickbats as he scripted history by becoming the first person of colour to become the Prime Minister of Britain, which in the past had colonised most of the world, with some news outlets acknowledging his leadership as the ''new dawn'' for the country, while others questioning the validity of his victory.
+The UK media on Tuesday welcomed Indian-origin British Prime Minister Rishi Sunak with both bouquets and brickbats, with some news outlets acknowledging his leadership as the ''new dawn'' for the country, while others questioning the validity of his victory.

 Sunak, 42, was elected Conservative Party leader on Monday, marking a very special Diwali for the former Chancellor of Exchequer who entered 10 Downing Street as the youngest British Prime Minister in 210 years.

-He was leading the front page of every major newspaper in the UK.
+He was leading the front page of every major newspaper in the UK, which in the past had colonised most of the world.

 “Unite or die - Sunak’s warning to Tory MPs,” read The Guardian banner headline under a picture of the 42-year-old Conservative Party leader receiving a hero’s welcome at the party's head office in London.